-Make sure to download the FREE Head-To-Toe Assessment Cheat Sheet that goes along with this post.
-Print it out and take it to class, lab and clinical, and get ready to ROCK the nursing head-to-toe assessment!
+Make sure to download your FREE General Survey Cheat Sheet that goes along with this post.
+Print it out and take it to class, lab and clinical, and get ready to ROCK the nursing general survey!

 The general survey is your first impression of the patient.
 This includes data like their appearance, mental status, behavior, mood, pain level, speech, mobility and body type.

 – Do they look older/younger/or about the same as their stated age?

 – Are they calm or agitated?